 Management Discussion and Analysis Report

-A detailed report on corporate governance as required under the Listing Regulations isannexed as Annexure - VIII.
-Certificate of the PracticingCompany Secretary regarding compliance with the conditions stipulated in the ListingRegulations forms part of theReport on Corporate Governance which forms part of this Report.
+A detailed report on corporate governance as required under the Listing Regulations isannexed as Annexure - IX which forms part of this Report.
+Certificate of the PracticingCompany Secretary regarding compliance with the conditions stipulated in the ListingRegulations forms part of the Report on Corporate Governance.

-Reporting of frauds
+Reporting of Frauds

 There was no instance of fraud during the year under review which required theStatutory Auditors to report to the Audit Committee and/or the Board as required underSection 143(12) of the Act and Rules framed thereunder.

 Particulars of Loans Guarantees or Investments